plantingspace/EasyGraphs.jl/README.md

 - drawing of specified graphs
 - DSL for easy drawing of graphs

+## Optional dependencies
+To reduce the load times of this package, the drawing functionality has been implemented via optional dependencies.
+To use the `@tdraw` macro or the `tdraw` function, `using TikzGraphs` needs to be run first.
+To use the `@draw` macro or the `draw` function, `using Plots, GraphRecipes` needs to be run first.

+## Use

 > Nodes can not have `Int` labels for now.

 Imperative graph specification: